Inference-Time Distillation: Cost-Efficient Agents Without Fine-Tuning or Manual Prompt Engineering: Experiments

-We seek to reduce inference costs for operating agents at scale, where $|\mathcal{T}_{\text{test}}| \gg |\mathcal{T}_{\text{demo}}|$.
-Few academic benchmarks (including AppWorld and ALFWorld) exhibit this scale, so in our evaluation we only count inference costs on the aforementioned test sets, and do not count the costs of generating demonstrations on $|\mathcal{T}_{\text{demo}}|$.
-This setup approximates execution at scale.
+We seek to reduce inference costs at scale, where $|\mathcal{T}_{\text{test}}| \gg |\mathcal{T}_{\text{demo}}|$.
+This mirrors deployment scenarios like batch processing where demonstration costs amortize over many instances.
+We only count inference costs on test sets, not demonstration collection costs, approximating execution at scale.
+Amortization analysis is in Appendix~\ref{app:amortization}.